ViperScience/Cardano-Tools/README.md

 ### Shelley Tools

-The `ShellyTools` object provides an interface to the `cardano-cli shelley` commands.
-An example for querying the node tip is given below.
+The `ShellyTools` class provides an interface to the `cardano-cli shelley` commands.
+An example for creating a wallet is given below.

 ```python
 from cardano_tools import ShelleyTools